ut-issl/s2e-documents/Specifications/Dynamics/Spec_RelativeOrbit.md

         </figure>

         + Set the ID and ini file name of the reference satellite.
             * NOTE: Confirm the `propagate_mode` of the reference satellite is not 2.
-The orbit of the reference satellite must be propagated by the RK4 method or SGP4 method.
+The orbit of the reference satellite must be propagated by the methods other than the relative orbit propagation.

 4. How to add a new relative dynamics model

     1. New Relative Dynamics equation

         + Add the name of the dynamics model to the `RelativeDynamicsModel` enum.
-        + Add function to calculate system matrix like `CalculateHillSystemMatrix`.
+        + Add the function to calculate the system matrix like `CalculateHillSystemMatrix`.
         + Edit the `CalculateSystemMatrix` function.

     2. New STM

-        + Add the name of dynamics model to `STMModel` enum.
+        + Add the name of the dynamics model to `STMModel` enum.
-        + Add function to calculate system matrix like `CalculateHCWSTM`.
+        + Add the function to calculate the system matrix as `CalculateHCWSTM`.
         + Edit the `CalculateSTM` function.

 ## 2. Explanation of Algorithm